irsbugs/cmrt/phpinfo Function.md

 # phpinfo()

-A web-browser communicating with a web-server may result in the web-servers executing PHP code.
-This was perfomed to check which PHP modules have been installed on the simulation computer.
+A web-browser communicating with a web-server may result in the web-server executing PHP code.
+This may be performed to check which PHP modules have been installed on the simulation computer.

 When a browser connects to a web-address then the first activity is normally to read the file `index`.
 If a php command is placed into a file named `index.php`, then upon connecting to the web-site, this php command will be executed.

-One such php comand is `phpinfo()` which will result in the browser displaying information similar to what is acquires with the bash command `$ php -i`.
+One such php comand is `phpinfo()` which will result in the browser displaying information similar to what is acquired with the bash command `$ php -i`.

-If you already have a local web-server running then its `index` file can be temporarially replace with a index.php file that has the command phpinfo().
+If you already have a local web-server running then its `index` file can be temporarially replace with an `index.php` file that has the command phpinfo().

 ### Installing the phpinfo() index.php file.

 These are the steps to replace the `index` file:

-* Use nano editor and enter `<?php phpinfo(); ?>` in the file `index.php` in your `home` directory.
+In `cmrailtr` `home` directory, use nano editor and enter `<?php phpinfo(); ?>` in the file `index.php`.
 ```
 cmrailtr@CMRT-Demo:~$ nano index.php

 cmrailtr@CMRT-Demo:~$ cat index.php
 <?php phpinfo(); ?>
 ```
-Rename the `index file` in the `public_html` directory:
+Rename the `index file` to keep a backup of it in the `public_html` directory:
 ```
 cmrailtr@CMRT-Demo:~$ ls -l public_html/index.php
 -rw-r--r-- 1 cmrailtr cmrailtr 405 Feb  6  2020 public_html/index.php